wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab2_Email.md

 <br/>

 ## Step 1.
 Gmail account configuration
+Starting from May 30 the **Less Secure Apps** feature was disabled on all Google accounts.
+As long as this setting was enabled, it was possible to send emails via Gmail SMTP.
+In this lab, we will be using new OAuth 2.0 authentication for outbound email functionality.

->**Note**: For this lab, we created a Gmail account.
+>**Note**: For this lab, we have created a Gmail account.
 Optionally, use your own account for polling and handling the emails.
 It can be a Gmail account or Office 365 account or any account which has email forwarding.
+The instructions below are applicable only for the Gmail accounts.

-### 1. Google Account Setting – Enable POP3/IMAP setting
+### 1. Create a project at Google API Console

 | **User email**                       |